 The following table displays policy reserves, incurred claim reserves, and IBNR claim reserves by major product line, with the summation of the policy reserves and claim reserves shown both gross and net of the associated reinsurance recoverable.
 Incurred claim reserves represent the expected benefits payable under each incurred claim, along with other expenses associated with the payment of the claims.
 IBNR claim reserves include provisions for incurred but not reported claims and a provision for reopened claims for our disability products.
 The IBNR and reopened claim reserves for our disability products are developed and maintained in aggregate based on historical monitoring.
-Impacting year over year comparability of policy and claim reserves in the following chart are the 2022 reserve assumption updates for our Unum US group disability product lines.
-Also impacting year over year comparability are the 2021 reserve assumption updates for our Unum US group disability product lines as well as the second phase of the Closed Block individual disability reinsurance transaction that we entered into in March 2021.
+Impacting year over year comparability of policy and claim reserves in the following chart are the 2021 reserve assumptions updates for our Unum US group disability, Closed Block long-term care, Closed Block individual disability and Closed Block other product lines as well as the second phase of the Closed Block individual disability reinsurance transaction that we entered into in March 2021.
 See "Executive Summary" contained herein in this Item 7 and Notes 6 and 12 of the "Notes to Consolidated Financial Statements" contained herein in Item 8 for further discussion.